Six-dimensional nilpotent Lie algebras: The 6-dimensional nilpotent Lie algebras

 \begin{itemize} \item[(3/1)] The abelian Lie algebra $L_{3,1}$ has a unique isomorphism type of step-3 descendants, namely

 \item[(3/2)] The Lie algebra $L_{3,2}=\langle x_1,x_2,x_3 | [x_1,x_2]=x_3\rangle$ has no step-3 descendants. \end{itemize}

 By explicitly listing the isomorphism classes of 6-dimensional nilpotent Lie algebras, the following theorem gives a summary of the results stated in this section.
-Recall that in a field $\F$ of characteristic~2, $\omega$ denotes a fixed element from $\F\setminus\{x^2+x\ |\ x\in\F\}$.
+Recall that in a field $\F$ of characteristic~2, $\relpsi$ denotes the equivalence relation that corresponds to the coset partition of $\F$ with respect to the subspace $\{x^2+x\ |\ x\in\F\}$

-\begin{thm} \begin{enumerate} \item[(I)] Over a field $\F$ of characteristic different from~$2$, the list of the isomorphism types of $6$-dimensional nilpotent Lie algebras is the following: $L_{5,k}\oplus\F$ with $k\in\{1,\ldots,9\}$; $L_{6,k}$ with $k\in\{10,\ldots,18,20,23,25,\ldots,28\}$; $L_{6,k}(\varepsilon_1)$ with $k=\{19,21\}$ and $\varepsilon_1\in\F^*/(\relstar)$; $L_{6,k}(\varepsilon_2)$ with $k\in\{22,24\}$ and $\varepsilon_2\in\F/(\relstar)$. \item[(II)] Over a field $\F$ of characteristic~$2$, the isomorphism types of $6$-dimensional nilpotent Lie algebras are $L_{5,k}\oplus\F$ with $k\in\{1,\ldots,9\}$; $L_{6,k}$ with $k\in\{10,\ldots,13,15,17,18,20,23,25,\ldots,28\}$; $L_{6,k}(\varepsilon_1)$ with $k=\{19,21\}$ and $\varepsilon_1\in\F^*/(\relstar)$; $L_{6,k}(\varepsilon_2)$ with $k=\{22,24\}$ and $\varepsilon_2\in\F/(\relstarplus)$; $L_{6,k}^{(2)}$ with $k=\{1,2,5,6\}$; $L_{6,k}^{(2)}(\varepsilon_3)$ with $k=\{3,4\}$ and $\varepsilon_3\in\F/(\relstarplus)$; $L_{6,k}^{(2)}(\varepsilon_4)$ with $k\in\{7,8\}$ and $\varepsilon_4\in\{0,\omega\}$. \end{enumerate} \end{thm}
+\begin{thm} \begin{enumerate} \item[(I)] Over a field $\F$ of characteristic different from~$2$, the list of the isomorphism types of $6$-dimensional nilpotent Lie algebras is the following: $L_{5,k}\oplus\F$ with $k\in\{1,\ldots,9\}$; $L_{6,k}$ with $k\in\{10,\ldots,18,20,23,25,\ldots,28\}$; $L_{6,k}(\varepsilon_1)$ with $k=\{19,21\}$ and $\varepsilon_1\in\F^*/(\relstar)$; $L_{6,k}(\varepsilon_2)$ with $k\in\{22,24\}$ and $\varepsilon_2\in\F/(\relstar)$. \item[(II)] Over a field $\F$ of characteristic~$2$, the isomorphism types of $6$-dimensional nilpotent Lie algebras are $L_{5,k}\oplus\F$ with $k\in\{1,\ldots,9\}$; $L_{6,k}$ with $k\in\{10,\ldots,13,15,17,18,20,23,25,\ldots,28\}$; $L_{6,k}(\varepsilon_1)$ with $k=\{19,21\}$ and $\varepsilon_1\in\F^*/(\relstar)$; $L_{6,k}(\varepsilon_2)$ with $k=\{22,24\}$ and $\varepsilon_2\in\F/(\relstarplus)$; $L_{6,k}^{(2)}$ with $k=\{1,2,5,6\}$; $L_{6,k}^{(2)}(\varepsilon_3)$ with $k=\{3,4\}$ and $\varepsilon_3\in\F/(\relstarplus)$; $L_{6,k}^{(2)}(\varepsilon_4)$ with $k\in\{7,8\}$ and $\varepsilon_4\in\F/(\relpsi)$ \end{enumerate} \end{thm}